There have been nine editors of Modern Tire Dealer in its 100-year history. Nine. Not even double figures in editors. Must be a great job!

 And the rest

 I would be remiss if I didn’t give more than a nod to the other editors who are no longer with us.
 The first three, Shaw, Robinson and Zielasko, were highlighted in a story we ran as part of our 50th anniversary celebration in the July 1969 issue.
 A reprint of this story, written by John Hartman, president of MTD’s parent company, Bill Publications Inc., can be seen below.
+That leaves just one editor unaccounted for.
+Dave Burkhart joined MTD in relative secrecy as managing editor during the summer of 1983.
+By that I mean there was no announcement of his hiring.

 He became our seventh editor in April 1985 and left after our July 1986 issue.
 In announcing Burkhart’s promotion, Kovach said his efforts “figured significantly in MTD’s redesign and in the upgraded image of the magazine.”